This page updated April 201. RRP have refined the CB-X RR since I used mine. See here

 Though it could be a case of imagining what you’d expect to happen, I’m sure on some warm, 25°C-days crawling up a rough track at little more than walking pace and with the radiator fan whirring away, the shock’s action went off and got more bouncy – ie: reduced damping effect.

 I read that Tractive told RRP mounting the shock by the barrel shouldn’t be a problem, but that does seem counter-intuitive.
-A more conventional position would be somewhere near the LHS pillion footrest (as on the XCo), and I can already see the reservoir would slot nicely into the corner where my Tutoro reservoir currently sits.
+A more conventional position would be somewhere near the LHS pillion footrest (as on the XCo), and I can already see the reservoir would slot nicely into the corner where my Tutoro reservoir sat.
 I may get round to untangling my remote and refitting it towards the back, though you’d think RRP went through all this before settling on the current position.
-Feb 2016: RRP have come up with an alternative location for the remote reservoir on the RHS pillion peg (left).
-Other refinements are doubtless in the works.

 Another thing I’d question are RRP’s spring rate guidelines as copied from here: